-- Plug the RS232 link to the dedicated PC (already done in installation part) - Install PhotoGetData on the computer
+- Plug the RS232 link into the dedicated PC (already done in the installation part) - Install PhotoGetData on the computer

-The software is provided on the USB stick sent with the instrument and can be downloaded on Cimel website.
+The software is provided on the USB stick sent with the instrument and can be downloaded on the Cimel website.

 • Launch PhotoGetData.